 - In a small saucepan, over low heat, melt the chocolate wafers until smooth.

 - Hold each piece of toffee by the corner over the pot of chocolate.
-Use a spoon to drizzle chocolate over one side of the toffee.
+Use a spoon to drizzle chocolate over one side of the toffee or you can dip the toffee into the chocolate coating all sides.
 Wipe away excess chocolate.

 - Now hold the toffee over the cinnamon sugar bowl.
 Sprinkle the sugar mixture over the top of the toffee.
 It will stick right the the white chocolate.